 Worst Feature of Bang and Olufsen Beoplay H6

 However, with all the sound and the construction top notch, there still is something to be desired with the Beoplay H6s.
 The lack of wireless functionality seems to be hurtful to the headphones, especially at $299.

 While I understand the reserve of Bluetooth for the H9s, but inclusion on this pair of headphones would have pushed them even further.
 So the lack of Bluetooth ends up being the worst feature of the H6s.

-The Bang and Olufsen Beoplay H6s are a fantastic pair of headphones.
+The Bang & Olufsen Beoplay H6 Over-Ear Headphones - Natural are a fantastic pair of headphones.
 At $299, they are built like few other pairs, with comfort to match.
 The aluminum frame matched with both soft lambskin and cowhide leather is a fantastic combination, striking a critical balance between rigid construction and comfort.
 The genuine leather gives a premium feel with the cowhide headband providing a personalized patina over time.

 However, it seems that Bang and Olufsen thought further than skin deep.
 These headphones sing beautifully with a frequency spectrum that is confined and refined.
 While there is no fancy marketing material about extended frequency response, it’s clear that Bang and Olufsen have spent their time dialing in the frequencies that they’re working with to perfectly compliment the 40mm drivers.

 The only real issue at a price point of $299 is the lack of Bluetooth.
 While it’s not essential and instead reserved for the $499 H9s, it would push these headphones over the edge, making the $299 price tag seem like a steal.